 Dow stocks are highly dependent on China trade and yet China US relations are not secure by any means given China’s military actions.

 Dow Jones Outlook for Next 6 Months?

-Given the size and complexity of manufacturing and materials logistics, the companies on the DOW 30 will need plenty of time to ramp up after the Covid 19 Shutdown.
+As I said last summer, given the size and complexity of manufacturing and materials logistics, the companies on the DOW 30 will need some time to ramp up after the Covid 19 Shutdown.
 That pushes the horizon off to about 6 months before profitability returns.

-From then on, with global economies recovering, interest rates low, and a booming latent demand, US industrial production should ramp up fast with inflation greasing the wheels.
-Shortage of all goods will happen during the spring and that demand will spawn new productions.
+And as forecasted as well, with global economies recovering, interest rates low, and a booming latent demand for housing, travel, consumer goods, US industrial production should ramp up fast with inflation greasing the wheels.
+Shortages of all goods will happen worse than it is now over the next 3 to 6 months and that demand will spawn new production.

 What Factors Drive the DJIA Price?

 As a weighted index of only 30 stocks, some might question whether the DJIA is a relevant index.